Our Expert Addiction Treatment Staff

 For over 16 years Dr. Tracy has had the distinguished honor to be directly involved with some of the top Treatment Programs in the County.
 At Cycles of Change Recovery Services, Jim facilitates family workshops and counseling the clients’ families as a family-care consultant.

 Joe Wagner, J.D., CADC

-Joseph is a professional interventionist and counselor in substance abuse and addictive behaviors with over a decade of practical experience assisting patients and families suffering from alcoholism, drug and other addictions and co-dependency.
+Joseph is a professional interventionist and counselor in substance abuse and addictive behaviors with over a decade of practical experience assisting patients and families suffering from alcoholism, drug, and other addictions and co-dependency.
 After experiencing his own intervention in 2003, his passion for helping others and working in this field was ignited.
-Joseph is deeply committed to guiding others to reclaim their lives by restoring their dignity and enhancing heir freedom.
-As an outgrowth of his personal recovery, his desire and capacity to be of service to others continues to grow.
+Joseph is deeply committed to guiding others to reclaim their lives by restoring their dignity and enhancing their freedom.
+As an outgrowth of his personal recovery, his desire and capacity to be of service to others continue to grow.
 He strives always to be a man for others.

 Director of Operation: Georgi Manker Stokes, CATC